keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ```

 Once started the Compactor tries to find the location of the
-CompactionCoordinator in ZooKeeper and connect to it.
+Compaction Coordinator in ZooKeeper and connect to it.
 Then, it asks the
-CompactionCoordinator for the next compaction job for the queue.
+Compaction Coordinator for the next compaction job for the queue.
 The
-CompactionCoordinator will return to the Compactor the necessary information to
+Compaction Coordinator will return to the Compactor the necessary information to
 run the Major compaction, assuming there is work to be done.
 Note that the
 class performing the Major compaction in the Compactor is the same one used in
 the Tablet Server, so we are just transferring all of the input parameters from
 the Tablet Server to the Compactor.
 The Compactor communicates information back
-to the CompactionCoordinator when the compaction has started, finished
+to the Compaction Coordinator when the compaction has started, finished
 (successfully or not), and during the compaction (progress updates).

-### CompactionCoordinator
+### Compaction Coordinator

-The CompactionCoordinator is a singleton process in the system like the
+The Compaction Coordinator is a singleton process in the system like the
 Manager.
-Also, like the Manager it supports standby CompactionCoordinator’s
+Also, like the Manager it supports standby Compaction Coordinator’s
 using locks in ZooKeeper.
-The CompactionCoordinator is started using the
+The Compaction Coordinator is started using the
 command:

 ```
 bin/accumulo compaction-coordinator
 ```

-When running, the CompactionCoordinator polls the TabletServers for summary
+When running, the Compaction Coordinator polls the TabletServers for summary
 information about their external compaction queues.
 It keeps track of the Major
 compaction priorities for each Tablet Server and queue.
 When a Compactor
-requests the next Major compaction job the CompactionCoordinator finds the
+requests the next Major compaction job the Compaction Coordinator finds the
 Tablet Server with the highest priority Major compaction for that queue and
 communicates with that Tablet Server to reserve an external compaction.
 The
 priority in this case is an integer value based on the number of input files